Alex Cameron’s music maintains the love song amongst contemporary culture. While the artform is often …

 I saw Thomas a few minutes later and called out to him.
 Spent.
 That’s how the poor bastard looked.

 “I’m dead tired and jet lagged… I need sleep”.

-In the music industry, slogans such as ‘genuine,’ ‘unique’ and ‘transcendental,’ are thrown around like toy a kid didn’t ask for from Santa.
+In the music industry, slogans such as ‘genuine,’ ‘unique’ and ‘transcendental,’ are thrown around like the toy a kid didn’t ask for from Santa.
 But Trepaneringsritualen is all of those things.
-Congratulations to Campbell at UMAC for having the chutzpah to organise the shindig and for Thomas for making the arduous flight from Berlin and perform in the antipodes.
+Congratulations to Campbell at UMAC for having the chutzpah to organise the shindig and for Thomas for making the arduous flight from Berlin and perform in the Antipodes.